SE-UUlm/snowballr-frontend/.github/pull_request_template.md

   - [ ] unit tests
   - [ ] integration tests
   - [ ] end-to-end tests
-- [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] (for reviewer) I have checked the implementation against the requirements